mrft/itr8/ROADMAP.md

 In order to simplify writing code that supports both sync and async inputs, I started out with a utility function called thenable(variable).
 This makes writing the code easier, but it is not a good fit for iterators, because once we've established (during the first next() call) whether the resulting iterator will be synchronous or asynchronous, we can stick to that conclusion for all the other items of that iterator, allowing for some optimization.

 Currently I kind of hand-crafted the optimizations in the filter and map functions (both of which use the also optimized powerMap operator internally).
-I'm still thinking about away to do the same without the manual labour behind it.
+I'm still thinking about a way to do the same without the manual labour behind it.

-Anyway, after these optimizations, the results are pretty decent, although not on par with iter-ops yet.
+Anyway, after these optimizations, the results are pretty decent, although not on par with iter-ops yet for purely synchronous code.

 ## Support the full iterator protocol